lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 ### System Architecture

-NEST is implemented as two cooperating but independently operable contracts — the BuybackAllocator (budget allocation) and the BuybackExecutor (trade execution and liquidity provisioning).
+NEST is implemented as two cooperating contracts — the `BuybackAllocator` (budget allocation) and the `BuybackExecutor` (trade execution and liquidity provisioning).
 They utilize existing contracts like Stonks v2 and OracleRouter, as well as the governance infrastructure.

 The system operates in two governance-controlled modes:

-1. **LP mode** — acquired LDO is paired with wstETH and deposited into a Curve LDO/wstETH TwoCrypto-NG pool; LP tokens are retained by the BuybackExecutor as DAO-owned liquidity.
+1. **LP mode** — acquired LDO is paired with wstETH and deposited into a Curve LDO/wstETH TwoCrypto-NG pool; LP tokens are retained by the `BuybackExecutor` as DAO-owned liquidity.
 2. **Treasury-only mode** — acquired LDO is delivered directly to the Aragon Agent treasury.

-The active mode is derived from the settlement receiver of the executor's active Stonks instance: when the receiver is the executor, LP mode is active; when it is the treasury, treasury-only mode is active.
-Switching between modes means pointing the executor at a different Stonks instance via `setStonksAndOperatingMode` and requires a full DAO vote.
+The active mode is derived from the active Stonks instance's receiver: the executor for LP mode, the treasury for treasury-only mode.
+Switching modes means pointing the executor at a different Stonks via `setStonksAndOperatingMode`, which requires a full DAO vote.

+`setStonksAndOperatingMode` **does not** enforce that no Stonks order is in flight: it sweeps an expired tracked order back to the previous Stonks, but a still-live order survives the switch and is **abandoned**, emitting `OrderAbandoned`.
+Anyone may call its `recoverTokenFrom` after expiry to return the stETH to the previous Stonks.
+Operationally, allocation should be paused and any live order recovered before switching modes.

 This LIP proposes deploying NEST in **LP mode as the initial operating configuration**.
 Treasury-only mode is available as a governance-controlled fallback that could be enabled by a subsequent DAO vote without redeploying the core contracts.